Try these seven total body exercises that burn fat fast! Maximize your workout with easy to do moves that will give you great results.

 By adding a little power, or a small hop, as you press the weights up, the move suddenly leaves you breathless and fully aware that your entire body is working!
-You sculpt your rear and create beautiful shoulders while burning tons of calories.
+You sculpt your rear and create beautiful shoulders while burning a large amount of calories.

 As you press upward from the squat, but sure to use your heels to keep weight IN YOUR BUTT and out of your knees.

-Related: How To Do A Proper Squat
+How To Do Squat Thrusters

 Lunges are one of the best moves you can do when you want to lift your butt and tone your thighs.
-Forward lunges give you a bit more of a heart rate push, which is created by the movement.
+Forward lunges give you a bit more of a push in the heart rate zones, which is created by the movement.

 No, I mean really, think about it—you jump into a plank for strong, sculpted abs and arms, you move quickly back to standing and then jump in the air and send your heart rate flying!

 Push-ups are the ultimate upper body exercise.
 You should do them a couple times a week to not only get stronger but sculpt lean, toned arm muscles.

 Besides your arms and shoulders, your core now also gets an amazing workout and the cardio element adds to the calorie burn.

 - Begin in a plank position with your shoulders over your wrists, your feet together, and your body in a straight line.